Skip to content

 • Undergraduates: A flexible study plan is recommended; all Business-related courses are in high demand.

 • Postgraduates: The MBA Core Courses, except for BUS 623, are reserved for degree-seeking MBA students at UHM only.
 No exceptions can be made.
-Exchange/Visiting Students also cannot take BUS 695 (Internship) and BUS 699 (Independent Study).
-Traditionally, Exchange/Visiting Students participate in electives listed under Accounting (ACC), Information Technology Management (ITM), Finance (FIN), Marketing (MKT), and Management (MGT) instead of BUS courses.
+Exchange/visiting students also cannot take BUS 695 (Internship) or BUS 699 (Independent Study).
+Traditionally, exchange and visiting students participate in electives listed under Accounting (ACC), Information Technology Management (ITM), Finance (FIN), Marketing (MKT), and Management (MGT) instead of BUS courses.

 Education Limited availability.
-In terms of Education, courses in the following departments are most open to Exchange/Visiting Students: Ed Foundations (EDEF), Learning Design & Technology (LTEC), and Ed Psyc (EDEP).
+Ed Foundations (EDEF), Learning Design & Technology (LTEC), and Ed Psyc (EDEP) may have the most options open to exchange/visiting students.

 Music (and Dance) All MUS 48__ courses are restricted to degree-seeking majors at UHM who have completed three years of composition.
 MUS 125 and 283 are restricted to degree-seeking Music majors at UHM.
 Hula/Chant Ensemble courses (MUS/DNCE 312 and 412) also have very limited availability.

-Travel Industry Management Students must complete TIM 101 (or the equivalent) before they are eligible to enroll in a TIM course with TIM 101 as a prerequisite (which is almost all TIM courses).
+Travel Industry Management Exchange/visiting students must complete TIM 101 (or the equivalent) before they are eligible to enroll in a TIM course with TIM 101 as a prerequisite (which is almost all TIM courses).

 Back To Top